RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

-Another example of further information that you may add is the **TranslationUnitFormat**, which can be used to indicate whether a TU is in the format ofVar:ProductName, Translator's Workbench, TTX, etc. Below you see how the format is set to Var:ProductName:
+Another example is the **TranslationUnitFormat** property, which indicates whether a TU is in the format of Var:ProductName, Translator's Workbench, TTX, and so on.
+The following example sets the format to Var:ProductName:

 # [C#](#tab/tabid-8)
 ```cs